-- □ Bacterial Reverse Mutation Test (OECD 471) as a test covering gene mutations - □ In vitro Micronucleus Test (OECD 487) as a test for both structural (clastogenicity) and numerical (aneugenicity) chromosome aberrations.
+\Box Bacterial Reverse Mutation Test (OECD 471) as a test covering gene mutations.
+Recently, OECD TG 471 has been revised with CAS reference numbers of strain-specific positive controls.

+□ In vitro Micronucleus Test (OECD 487) as a test for both structural (clastogenicity) and numerical (aneugenicity) chromosome aberrations.